How Does Rust Get In My Drinking Water?

 How To Remove Rust From My Drinking Water

-Rusty drinking water is not considered a hazard to your health.
-However, it can discolor your clothes, sinks, and showers, which can make your water taste very unpleasant.
-Here are methods for removing rust from your drinking water, for these common rusty water sources:
+Rusty drinking water is generally not considered hazardous to your health.
+However, it can stain clothes, sinks, and showers, often giving your water an unpleasant metallic taste.
+Below are common sources of rust in drinking water and how to remove it effectively:

-If water is already rusty before it enters your home's plumbing, your best solution is to install a whole home filtration system.
-These filters are installed by specialists near where the water enters your home.
-There are many types of filtration systems: they can be tailored to not only remove iron oxide, but other contaminants and chemicals as well.
+If your water is already rusty before it reaches your home's plumbing system, the most effective solution is to install a whole-home filtration system.
+These systems are typically installed near the point where water enters your home.

-Hot water heater tanks are designed to last 8-12 years.
-Hot water tanks have several internal components made of steel, including the tank itself.
+Hot water heater tanks typically last 8 to 12 years.
+These tanks contain several internal components made of steel, including the tank itself.

-There is no fix for rusty galvanized pipe, other than replacing it.
-We've written several articles covering a range of galvanized plumbing topics, including:
+Unfortunately, there is no long-term fix for rusty galvanized pipes other than replacing them.
+We've written several helpful guides on this topic:

 - How long do galvanized pipes last?

-Expanding on the third point above - "repair vs repipe" - replacing your galvanized pipe in a piecemeal fashion over time will cost you more, and be more disruptive vs doing it all at once.
-Get a free quote to replace your galvanized pipe.
+As explained in the third article above, replacing your galvanized plumbing piecemeal over time can end up being more expensive (and more disruptive) than doing a full repipe all at once.
+Get a free quote to replace your galvanized pipes.

 Get A Quote To Replace Rusty Galvanized Pipes

-Here at Repipe Specialists, we've fully replaced galvanized plumbing in thousands of homes across the USA with modern PEX tubing or copper pipe, stopping rust in your drinking water at the source.
-We continually get positive customer feedback from customers about their whole home repipe experience.
-We often exceed their expectations on:
+Here at Repipe Specialists, we've fully replaced galvanized plumbing in thousands of homes across the USA using modern Uponor PEX-A tubing and American-made Type L copper pipe, effectively stopping rust in your drinking water at the source.
+We consistently receive positive feedback from homeowners about their whole-home repipe experience.
+In many cases, we exceed expectations when it comes to:

 - Speed: Our repipe crews typically complete a repipe in a day, returning on another day for wall patching.